 For brief descriptions of most of the sites mentioned on this page, please see our Birding Locations page.
-However, for full southeast Arizona birding information, we recommend our Finding Birds in Southeastern Arizona (2011, 8th Edition).
+However, for full southeast Arizona birding information, we recommend our Finding Birds in Southeastern Arizona (2015, Revised 8th Edition).

 The first birding visit